PAHO-ghe/result/index.md

 #### Model validation 3.
 Distribution of indicators between two models (K=2 vs K=3)

 ##### Mean COVID19 impact mean value per cluster
-Since the model computes similarity of data as in distance based method, data should be standardized.
-Therefore, excess death rate data is standardized into 10 buckets of countries, sorted and ranked for its distance based analysis.
+Since the model computes similarity of data as in distance-based method, data should be standardized.
+Therefore, excess death rate data is standardized into 10 buckets of countries, sorted, and ranked for its distance-based analysis.
 When the model is built by two centroids, it returns two clusters with the first cluster including countries with an excess death rate score 3.7 and 6.6 in the second cluster.
 Which shows, two clusters that are driven based on UHC similarity can be classed into a group with high (>=6.6) mean score of excess death compared to a group with low (<=3.7) mean score of excess death with clear division between the clusters.
 However, the model with three clusters, returns three clusters with each cluster having mean of the class as 4.2, 7.1 and 3.2.
 However, the separation between the first and third cluster with its mean as 4.2 and 3.2 can be not as clear as the previous model with two clusters and might have an overlap between clusters.
 Therefore, in addition to it, each indicator's mean value should be checked per cluster.

 | Cluster label | Mean COVID19 impact as in excess death ratio (K=2) |Mean COVID19 impact as in excess death ratio (K=3) |